 This is in large part because coding bootcamps are also focused on helping their graduates get hired after they graduate — a key benchmark bootcamps use to measure their success.

-Thus, many bootcamps offer comprehensive career support to their students.
-Bootcamps also offer interview practice to help candidates prepare for the specific challenges and environments they will face when pursuing a career in technology.
+Thus, many of the best coding bootcamps offer comprehensive career support to their students.
+Bootcamps also offer technical interview practice to help candidates prepare for the specific challenges and environments they will face when pursuing a career in technology.

 Coding bootcamps have developed a new model of education focused on skills acquisition and employability.
 Bootcamps have also built a good reputation for investing in student success.
 This is contrary to colleges and universities, which often invest in non-academic resources such as more administrators and better amenities for students.